I worked alongside natural health professionals, studied and practice Dianetics, worked as a fitness instructor and life coach.

 1. "Pain Free: A Revolutionary Method for Stopping Chronic Pain" by Pete Egoscue and Roger Gittines

-Pain Free by Pete Egoscue educated me on how the body works, how to repair it, and why surgery doesn’t repair the body.
+Pain Free by Pete Egoscue educated me on how the body works, repair it, and why surgery doesn’t repair the body.
 An operation or surgery fits the body to the injury.
 Egoscue’s book tells you how to get your body back in alignment, so the pain goes away.
 The content contains exercises the author calls “E-cises” with detailed photographs and step-by-step instructions.

 The E-cises, done correctly, instantly relieve pain.
 The first time I did them, I felt relief right away.
-I amazed.
+I was amazed.
 Egoscue includes E-cises for the neck, shoulder, wrists, hips, and several sports.
 I perform the E-cises for racquet sports since I play racquetball.
 Because of this book, my body is pain-free.
 I recommend you watch the video and see how Egocue helps someone with back pain.

 How to Keep the Body Healthy